Dwight Smith (American football)

-Dwight L. Smith (born August 13, 1978) is an American former college and professional football player who was a safety in the National Football League (NFL) for eight seasons.
-He played college football for the University of Akron, and earned consensus All-American honors.
-The Tampa Bay Buccaneers picked him in the third round of the 2001 NFL Draft, and he also played professionally for the New Orleans Saints, Minnesota Vikings and Detroit Lions of the NFL.
+Dwight L. Smith (born August 13, 1978) is an American former professional football player who was a safety for eight seasons in the National Football League (NFL).
+He played college football for the Akron Zips, earning consensus All-American honors.
+He was selected by the Tampa Bay Buccaneers in the third round of the 2001 NFL draft, and he also played in the NFL for the New Orleans Saints, Minnesota Vikings and Detroit Lions.
 Smith earned a Super Bowl ring with the Buccaneers in Super Bowl XXXVII.

-Early years
+Early life

 Smith was born in Detroit, Michigan.
 He attended Central High School in Detroit, and played high school football for the Central Trailblazers.

 College career

 He attended the University of Akron, where he played for the Akron Zips football team from 1997 to 2000.
 As a senior in 2000, he had 10 interceptions and was recognized as a consensus first-team All-American at defensive back along with being a finalist for the Thorpe Award.